Unauthorised Trading Risk: Ways to Protect Your Account

 You wake up and go through the same routine you’ve been doing for months, maybe even years.
 You brush your teeth, get dressed, and sit at the breakfast table with your phone in hand.
-By habit, you open your trading app not to make any trades, just to check.

 That’s when you notice something is wrong.
 The numbers don’t match what you remember.
 There are trades open that you were never permitted to.
 Losses show up without any explanation.

-For a few seconds, you think it’s a technical error.
-Then comes panic, and with it, a deeper, more unsettling fear: someone has been trading in your account without you actually being in control.
+Then comes panic, and with it, a deeper, more unsettling fear: your stockbroker has done a few unauthorised transactions in your account.

 The shock hits hard because it’s not just about losing money; it’s about losing trust, questioning your choices, and realizing that giving up control didn’t make things easier.